Water and Food

 - Melt snow or ice.
 (Never place directly in your mouth as this can cause loss of body heat.)

 - Dew will form on cold shiny objects at night.
 Dig a one-foot hole, line with plastic sheeting, and pile with clean stones on top.

 - Squeeze center pulp from cactus

-Water Purification - Always purify water you have foraged by boiling or using purification tablets or filters intended for the purpose.
-Never use run off water from glaciers.
+Water Purification - Always purify the water you have foraged by boiling or using purification tablets or filters intended for the purpose.
+Never use run-off water from glaciers.

 It is important you do not allow your search for water to tire you and add to dehydration, particularly in a hot dry climate.
 You will be better off by conserving energy and body fluids.